 Obesity is common in older adults.
 As the epidemic is not lessening, it will become even more urgent an issue to address as the baby boomer generation reaches old age.
 In older adults, obesity threatens mobility directly and indirectly through multiple chronic diseases such as arthritis, hypertension, diabetes, metabolic syndrome, and lipid disorders.
 These conditions contribute substantially to disability.

 The “10 Keys”™ to Healthy Aging was developed by Researches at the University of Pittsburgh to help lower aging risk factors.
 The “10 Keys” is a broad health behavior-change program that addresses the most common preventable health risks for older people.
 Health improvements are possible at any age.

-Publications from the current funding cycle
+Publications from recent funding cycles

 Albert SM, King J, Jones JR, Danielson ME, Park Y, Newman AB.
 Using the Infrastructure of State Aging Services to Promote Prevention Behavior.
 Prev Chronic Dis.
 2018 Jul 5;15:E90.
 PMCID:PMC6040599

 Venditti EM, Zgibor JC, Vander Bilt J, Kieffer LA, Boudreau RM, Burke LE, Glynn NW, Jakicic JM, Smith KJ, Semler LN, Rager JR, Albert SM, Newman AB.
 Mobility and Vitality Lifestyle Program (MOVE UP): A Community Health Worker Intervention for Older Adults With Obesity to Improve Weight, Health, and Physical Function.
 Innovation in Aging, 2018, Vol. 2, No. 2, 1–17.